 Make bedtime as pleasant as possible.
 Do not rush it, no matter how much of a hurry you are in.
 Whatever the child’s age, take time for relaxing and comforting routines such as tucking in a favorite doll, singing a special bedtime song, reading a story or two.
 A beloved stuffed animal or special blanket is often helpful in keeping a child content through the night.
 Recorded music, perhaps the same familiar tunes each night, can become intuitive signals for sleep.
 Nightlights can be comforting to children who express a fear of the dark; older children can be permitted to read to themselves and turn out their own lights when they are ready.
 But whatever the bedtime props, when it becomes time to say goodnight, say it with conviction.
 If the child fusses for a while, let him fuss.
 If he continues to fuss, go to him with reassuring words and pats, but not with an invitation to join the grown-ups either in front of the TV or in bed.
 If necessary, sit beside the child’s own bed for a while until she is calmed.

-Start perfecting your bedtime routine.
+Start perfecting your bedtime routine to head off the bedtime struggles.
 Prepare your child with a half hour warning, and if possible devote that half hour to an activity the child particularly enjoys – a quiet and calming one, of course – giving him your full attention.
 Then make actual bedtime a pleasurable time of conversation, cuddles, songs and stories.
 Assure him that you will keep him safe through the night, and express confidence that soon, possibly tonight, he will be able to fall asleep right away, and sleep until morning.

 Trust your own sense of whether your child is protesting bedtime only in the hopes of squeezing a little more activity into his day, or he is truly distressed, sincerely frightened.
 Remember your own childhood fears at bedtime, and how vivid they were.
 If, after your best bedtime routine performances and your repeated reassurances that all is well, your child is still unable to sleep, consider consultation with a child development specialist.
 You and your child both may need help in understanding the causes of his persistent wakefulness.